spencertipping/ni/doc/cell.md

 The jitter function, `j`, adds a small random quantity to each cell, which is handy for visualizing discrete quantities.

-Jitter accepts two arguments: The first is the jitter interval, which is a window around your original value that jitter will stay within.
+Jitter accepts two arguments: The first is the interval, which is a window around your original value that jitter will stay within.
 (For example, if the interval is 1, then the output will be within `±0.5` of the original value.)
 This defaults to 1.

 The second argument is the bias, which uniformly shifts every value by the